larics/mmros_wrapper/README.md

 First line of the script `#!/usr/bin/python` heavily depends on which platform you use.
 Check out where's your python interpreter located before trying to run anything.

+## Plotting data in realtime

+It is possible to plot data in real time as described [here].